Mazda 3 2014-2018: problems, interior photos, engine, pros and cons

 As in any vehicle with direct injection, carbon deposits on the intake valve can also cause misfiring at higher mileage.
 Cleaning intake valves manually will cost $350-$480.

 A dead battery in the key fob can cause the car not to start.
-To start the car, the fob needs to be held close to the start button when pressing.
+To start the car, hold the fob close to the start button.
 The fob battery is cheap and easy to replace.

 Mazda issued the recall 1217F for the rear parking brake actuators (part of a brake caliper).
 Check for details and for other recalls at the NHTSA website.